 Is it dangerous to be close to North Korea?

 On the other hand, South Korea is way more relaxed about North Korea’s empty threats – they’ve been dealing with various North Korean officials trying to intimidate them for seventy years on and off, so it’s nothing new to them.

-Weather in South Korea
+South Korea Weather

-If you’re thinking of moving to Korea, you’re also probably wondering about extreme weather.
+If you’re thinking of moving to South Korea, you’re also probably wondering about extreme weather.
 The most you’d have to worry about is a typhoon (better known as a tropical storm) – typhoon season happens throughout the summer and fall every year.

-Whether you’re planning on moving to South Korea or making a quick trip, you’re bound to have an amazing time and experience a way of life that’s unlike anything you’ve experienced before.
+Whether you’re planning on moving to South Korea or making a quick trip, you’re bound to have an amazing experience a way of life that’s unlike anything you’ve experienced before.
 Use these tips to feel excited and comfortable about your stay – there’s nothing to worry about if you’re knowledgeable, prepared, and aware!

 Things to do in South Korea